prenaudin/tartare/README.md

 ![Tartare](https://raw.github.com/prenaudin/tartare/master/examples/assets/tartare-logo.png)
-### An awesome way to render mixed content in a responsive grid
+### An awesome way to render mixed content in a responsive grid.

-Display a grid of elements and handle the resize of them.
+Display a grid of elements and handle the resizing of them.
-No fuzz here, the library only takes care of same height elements by maximizing their widths.
+No fuss here :
+the library just maximizes the widths of elements of the same height.
-Go play with your perfect grids, Josef Müller-Brockmann would be happy !
+Go play with your perfect grids and make Josef Müller-Brockmann proud !

 ![Example video](https://raw.github.com/prenaudin/tartare/master/examples/assets/tartare-example-video.gif)

 ### Getting Started

-Grab your tartare with one of these magic ways :
+Grab your tartare in one of these magic ways :
 - [Download the latest release](https://raw.github.com/prenaudin/tartare/master/src/tartare.js).
 - Clone the repo: `git clone https://github.com/prenaudin/tartare.git`.
 - Install with [Bower](http://bower.io): `bower install tartare`.